-- 1) a perfect radar quality index, which filters out sampling and estimation uncertainty such as beam issues due to orography and bright band; - 2) gauge correction factors within the range [0.5, 2], which removes pixels in which the radar and gauge estimates differ by more than a factor of 2; and - 3) only liquid-phase precipitation.
+- 1) a "perfect" radar quality index, which filters out sampling and estimation uncertainty such as beam issues due to orography and bright band; - 2) gauge correction factors within the range [0.5, 2], which removes pixels in which the radar and gauge estimates differ by more than a factor of 2; and - 3) only liquid-phase precipitation.

-The first evaluation here is conducted with the IMERG Final Run "complete" precipitation fields with and without the last calibration (precipitationCal [bottom] and precipitationUncal [top], respectively) for both Version 05 and 06 at the native IMERG resolution (0.1°, 30 min) from June 2014 to May 2015.
+The first evaluation here is conducted with the IMERG Final Run "complete" precipitation fields with and without the last calibration (precipitationCal [bottom] and precipitationUncal [top], respectively) for both Version 05B and 06A at the native IMERG resolution (0.1°, 30 min) from June 2014 to May 2015.
 The rain/no-rain threshold is chosen to be 0.2 mm/h.
 The Final Uncal is likely representative of the Late Cal, while the Final Cal should be the best answer.
+It is expected that the results will be quite similar for V06B, since the problem in V06A is confined to the coastal zone.

 Fig. 1.
 Probability of detection (POD), false alarm ratio (FAR), and Heidke Skill Score (HSS) for Uncal (top) and Cal (bottom).
 The numbers on the right indicate the sample sizes.
-The precipitation detection skill is similar between V05 and V06 in terms of HSS, reflecting an increase in both POD and FAR in V06.
+The precipitation detection skill is similar between V05B and V06A in terms of HSS, reflecting an increase in both POD and FAR in V06.

 Fig. 2.
 Joint distributions of the rain rates between IMERG and the MRMS-based ground reference, limited to cases where both meet the 0.2 mm/h threshold) for Uncal (top) and Cal (bottom).
 The number in the lower-right corner of each plot shows the normalization factor for the color scale.
-There is a distinct improvement from V05 to V06, with (i) the elimination of horizontal bands in the uncalibrated estimates due to the elimination of discretized values (see above), and (ii) a better representation of higher precipitation rates that can primarily be traced to estimates from the improved morphing scheme.
+There is a distinct improvement from V05B to V06A, with (i) the elimination of horizontal bands in the uncalibrated estimates due to the elimination of discretized values (see above), and (ii) a better representation of higher precipitation rates that can primarily be traced to estimates from the improved morphing scheme.

 Fig. 3.
 Bias, normalized root mean square error (NRMSE), and Pearson correlation coefficient for cases where both IMERG and the MRMS-based ground reference meet the 0.2 mm/h threshold) for Uncal (top) and Cal (bottom).
 The numbers on the right indicate the sample sizes (number of hits).
-Between V05 and V06, there is a slight increase in the bias of the uncalibrated estimates, a marginal increase in NRMSE, and a modest increase in the correlation.
+Between V05B and V06A, there is a slight increase in the bias of the uncalibrated estimates, a marginal increase in NRMSE, and a modest increase in the correlation.